 - Price – The Ex is pretty inexpensive compared to most pedalboards out there.

-- Lightweight – Aluminium frame means that it’s lighter than most products out there, so you won’t break your back trying to cart it around.
+- Lightweight – Aluminium frame means it’s lighter than most products out there, so you won’t break your back trying to cart it around.

 Voodoo Lab Dingbat with Pedal Power 2 PLUS